-Once again, the Kona Electric will be available in two variants, which pick up some new equipment and technology that first appeared on the updated petrol model.
+The Kona Electric is available in two trim levels and now two drivetrain options, which pick up some new equipment and technology that first appeared on the updated petrol model.

 Headlining updates include a refreshed design inside and out as well as a 10.25-inch digital instrument cluster, lane-following assist, and an avoidance assist function for the blind-spot monitoring and rear cross-traffic alert functions.

 For 2021 the Kona Electric also gets a new set of Michelin Primacy4 low-rolling resistance tyres which contribute to a 7.8 per cent gain in claimed driving range – now listed as 484 kilometres (up from 449km) using the WLTP test standard.

 Prices are up for both variants, though this is offset by the enhanced specification levels across the range.

 - 2021 Hyundai Kona Elite Standard Range: $54,500

 - 2021 Hyundai Kona Highlander Standard Range: $58,000

 Kona Electric Extended Range (64kWh)

 - 2021 Hyundai Kona Elite Extended Range: $60,500 (-$1500)